C-5 (Cercanías Madrid)

 The C-5 is a 45.1 km commuter rail service in the Community of Madrid.
 It is part of the Cercanías Madrid network, operated by Renfe Operadora.
 Line C-5 runs from Móstoles El Soto to Humanes, passing through the cities of Móstoles, Alcorcón, Madrid, Leganés and Fuenlabrada.

-Unlike the rest of the Cercanías network, line C-5 more closely resemble the lines of the Madrid Metro rather than a commuter line.
+Unlike the rest of the Cercanías network, line C-5 more closely resembles the lines of the Madrid Metro rather than a commuter line.
 The service operates 4-minute headways during the morning rush hours, and 6-8 minute headways during the afternoons.
 On weekends and holidays, the line operates on a 10-minute frequency.
 Stations on line C-5 are also much closer to each other than the rest of the Cercanías lines.

 Line C-5 is the only Cercanías commuter line to employ the LZB signaling system.

 History

 Line C-5 first opened in 1980.
 Line C-6 was merged to this line in 1991.